In many ways we are more microbes than humans.

 By removing our beneficial bacteria, it makes us vulnerable to pathogenic bacteria, which move in on a wiped-out ecosystem where they can then settle and make us sick.
 However, the microbiome of healthy people eventually recovers within a year, but immune-deficient people struggle to regain their healthy microbiome, which results in a vicious circle of the need for more antibiotics to be taken…

-Besides the vulnerably towards pathogens, there are various diseases which correlate with the removement of our beneficial bacteria.
+There are various diseases which correlate with the removement of our beneficial bacteria.

 A very well-known case of an imbalanced ecosystem in our bodies is the antibiotics-associated diarrhea.
 First, the gut’s ecosystem is impaired by the unspecific antibiotics and thus the gut loses many important tools it needs for healthy digestion, along with the necessary weapons to fight pathogenic bacteria.
 The exposed areas which crop up on the intestinal walls are now the perfect place for pathogenic bacteria to colonize.
 One of the most abundant and dangerous ones is called Clostridium difficile.
 C. difficile damages the mucosa and induces inflammation of the colon through the release of two potent toxins.